Antiferroelectric Altermagnets: Antiferroelectricity Alters Magnets

 In this work, we reveal how many challenges to control AM can be overcome using (anti)ferroelectricity and a universal design principle illustrated in Fig.~1.
 We introduce an unexplored class of multiferroics: antiferroelectric altermagnets (AFEAM) which support electric control of spin in a single material using a small electric field and demonstrate exciting magnetoelectric coupling.
-Their opposite spin lattices are connected through rotation symmetry induced by the AFE environment to yield AM with spin polarization, $\textbf{\emph{P}}_S\neq0$.
-An applied electric field transforms AFEAM into conventional ferroelectric AFM (FEAFM) with $\textbf{\emph{P}}_S=0$, due to the direct translation of the spin lattices in the FE environment.
-As a result, there is an electric control of the spin polarization which we demonstrate through the first-principles calculations.
-The universality of our design principle is illustrated on well-explored multiferroic materials, including (i) two-dimensional (2D) van der Waals (vdW) metal thio(seleno)phosphates~\cite{Susner2017:AM_MTPs}, where AFEAM can be achieved in CuMoP$_2$S(Se)$_6$ and CuWP$_2$S(Se)$_6$, from monolayers (MLs) to bulk, independent of their layer thickness and (ii) AFEAM candidates among 3D multiferroic transition-metal oxide perovskites~\cite{Si2024:antiferroelectric}, such as BiCrO$_3$.
+Their opposite spin lattices are connected through rotation symmetry, $R$, which can also include a combination of translation or inversion, induced by the AFE environment to yield AM with spin polarization, $\textbf{\emph{P}}_S\neq0$.
+An applied electric field, $\varepsilon$, transforms AFEAM into conventional ferroelectric AFM (FEAFM) with $\textbf{\emph{P}}_S=0$, due to the direct translation, $t$, of the spin lattices in the FE environment.
+This transition enables electric control of $\textbf{\emph{P}}_S$.
+The mechanism and universality of our design principle are further demonstrated using an effective tight-binding (TB) model.
+To illustrate the practicality of our approach, we employ first-principles calculations to identify AFEAM in well-explored multiferroic materials, including (i) two-dimensional (2D) van der Waals (vdW) metal thio(seleno)phosphates~\cite{Susner2017:AM_MTPs} such as CuMoP$_2$S(Se)$_6$ and CuWP$_2$S(Se)$_6$, where AFEAM persists from monolayers (MLs) to bulk, independent of layer thickness and (ii) 3D multiferroic transition-metal-oxide perovskites~\cite{Si2024:antiferroelectric}, such as BiCrO$_3$.

-Our design principle for the AFEAM and the electric control of spin polarization can be understood from the role of the AFE (FE) environment on AFM shown in Fig.~\ref{fig:F1}, which leads to the AM (conventional AFM).
-The influence of (anti)ferroelectricity on magnetism is analyzed using the exchange operation approach, employed to study momentum-dependent spin splitting in AM~\cite{noda2016:momentum,okugawa2018:weakly}.
+Our design principle for the AFEAM and the electric control of $\textbf{\emph{P}}_S$ can be understood from the role of the AFE (FE) environment on AFM shown in Fig.~1, which leads to the AM (conventional AFM).
+The influence of (anti)ferroelectricity on magnetism is analyzed using the exchange operation approach~\cite{noda2016:momentum,okugawa2018:weakly} and spin group theory~\cite{SpingroupPRX_Fang,SpingroupPRX_Song,SpingroupPRX_Liu,Liu2022:PRX,Qliu_spingroup_tool_arXiv}, employed to study momentum-dependent spin splitting in AM.
 The spin-dependent bands are described by the Kohn-Sham equations